-UW’s loss to Utah isn’t all Jacob Eason’s fault, but the future NFL QB made too many mistakes
+The artistry of Jacob Eason was on display against Utah — but so were too many glaring mistakes

 But such was the revamped game-plan-by-desperation that resulted as Utah shot by the Huskies in the fourth quarter, a reprise of the scenario in their recent loss against Oregon.
 Those two games were the Huskies’ last-ditch chance to show that they could still reach elevated heights of national relevance this season, but now they are struggling to stay above .500.

 As for Eason, he had a fumble in the first quarter and an interception thrown ill-advisedly into traffic in the third quarter.
-Later in the third, he authored another interception that was returned 39 yards for a score by Utah’s Jaylen Johnson.
+Later in the third, he authored another interception that was returned 39 yards for a score by Utah’s Jaylon Johnson.

 Every turnover has its own story, of course — and it is significant that even after the pick-six, the Huskies still were clinging to a 21-19 lead.
 At that point, the inability of the Husky defense to get off the field on key third- and fourth-down plays sealed their demise.